EDD Memorial Fund

 Who are the volunteers who assist with the programs?

 We work with college sports teams to recruit volunteers for our clinics.
 The college athletes work one-on-one to share their skills with the program participants.
 They are enthusiastic coaches and cheerleaders, giving plenty of encouragement to the participants as they learn a new sport or improve their skills.
+We also have a core of caring community members and Board members who volunteer, and partnerships with other sports organizations like Otsego Area Rowing.

 A program is not offered in my area.